The virtual device crashes, freezes or fails to boot on Windows

-- If you are using Android 15, please note that there are known compatibility issues with this Android image on Windows (see Genymotion Desktop release notes).
+If you are using Android 15 or 16, note that there are known compatibility issues with this Android image on Windows.

 Intel(R) integrated GPU

-- Note: This problem only affects Windows; Intel iGPU work very well with Genymotion on Linux.
+> Note: This problem only affects Windows; Intel iGPU works very well with Genymotion on Linux.

-- Genymotion Desktop rendering has performance and stability issues with the display drivers for Intel UHD/HD integrated GPUs on Windows due to limited OpenGLES support from Intel UHD/HD display drivers for Windows.
+Genymotion Desktop rendering has performance and stability issues with the display drivers for on Windows due to limited OpenGLES support from Intel UHD/HD display drivers for Windows.

-- If your computer uses this GPU family for display, we recommend using Linux instead of Windows.
+If the computer uses this family of GPU for display, use Linux instead of Windows.

 Laptop with discrete GPU

-- To fix this, you need to force Genymotion Desktop to use the High performance GPU.
-For detailed instructions, please refer to How to force Genymotion Desktop use the high performance discrete GPU on laptops?
+Force Genymotion Desktop to use the High performance GPU.
+For detailed instructions, refer to

 Windows power mode is too low